GRADIEND: Feature Learning within Neural Networks Exemplified through Biases: Data

 The \gls{genter} dataset is specifically designed to train our proposed \gls{gradae} models, focusing on gradient updates that influence gender-changing directions.
-The applied filtering constraints ensure that the only distinguishing gender-related factor between the factual and counterfactual versions of a sentence is the pronoun (\emph{he} or \emph{she}) associated with the actual gender linked to the name.
+The applied filtering constraints ensure that the only distinguishing gender-related factor between the factual and counterfactual versions of a sentence is the pronoun (\emph{he} or \emph{she}) associated with the actual gender linked to the name. \rev{While our experiments show that using the name-pronoun associations in \genter\ effectively uncovers a proper feature encoding and debiasing, future work could investigate whether incorporating additional context, such as gendered nouns or adjectives, provides further useful information.}

 We selected the BookCorpus \citep{bookcorpus} as the foundational dataset due to its focus on fictional narratives where characters are often referred to by their first names.
-In contrast, the English Wikipedia, also commonly used for the training of transformer models \citep{bert, roberta}, was less suitable for our purposes.
+In contrast, the English Wikipedia \citep{wikipedia}, also commonly used for the training of transformer models \citep{bert, roberta}, was less suitable for our purposes.
 For instance, sentences like \emph{[NAME] Jackson was a musician, [PRONOUN] was a great singer} complicate bias detection based on first names (as done for \genter) due to the context of well-known individuals, where the name and pronoun association can be highly influenced by prior knowledge rather than bias.